 - Share some of the childcare burden with friends.
 It takes a village, right?
 Find another school or daycare parent you trust to share the burden.
 Perhaps you can work in the morning, while s/he takes over in the afternoon.
 Or if it looks like more than one day will be out, trade days.

 - Network with friends and neighbors who are home during the day.
 Whether they are staying home with kids or working from home, discuss with your friends or neighbors if they would be available to take in your children for the day.
 In return, you could offer childcare for his/her children at a later date (or bake lots of brownies).
 There may be other ways to barter.

 - Look into drop-in care at a local childcare center.
-That’s where Champaign’s Lodgic Kids Camp can fill a gap, as a pay-by-the-hour option that is fully licensed and cares for children from age 1 to 12.
-Be prepared by heading to Lodgic and filling out the registration paperwork and providing any info needed about your child, so all you need to do is show up.
-Other centers may provide this as an option for school-age children; pre-registration requirements are common at most centers, so regardless of what local childcare center you choose, call them and ask how they address drop-in care – and if there’s any paperwork you might need to file in advance.
+Some centers may provide this as an option for school-age children.
+Pre-registration requirements are common at most centers, so regardless of what local childcare center you choose, call and ask how it addresses drop-in care – and if there’s any paperwork you might need to file in advance.

 - Check out home daycare options in your area.
 Find a suitable home daycare in your neighborhood that might be willing to take in extra kids.
 Especially in the case of snow, not everyone is able to travel as far, so the home daycare may have capacity.
 Negotiate a rate in advance so you’re not surprised.